George Clarke and MOBI launch courses in advanced home construction

 Ashley Wheaton, UCEM Principal at University College of Estate Management (UCEM)

-Last week, renowned architect, George Clarke announced a brand new range of courses focused on the future of homes and advanced building construction – with the aim of enticing the younger generation into the built environment.
+Renowned architect, George Clarke recently announced a brand new range of courses focused on the future of homes and advanced building construction – with the aim of enticing the younger generation into the built environment.
 Mr Clarke is the founder of The Ministry of Building Innovation (MOBI), an organisation designed to inspire new generations and encourage innovation in the design and construction of housing.

 The new courses range from HNC level through to MSc in Advanced Home and Advanced Home Futures.
 The further and higher education programmes will be initially available at Teeside University from September 2017.